getfretless/mutant-school-docs/source/includes/_enrollments_destroy.md

 Error Code | Meaning
 ---------- | -------
-400        | Bad Request -- Your request is bad, and you should feel bad.
 404        | Not Found -- Either the mutant cannot be found, the enrollment cannot be found (possibly because it was already deleted), or the enrollment is not associated with the mutant.
 500        | Internal Server Error -- It's probably our fault.